jasp-stats/jaspMixedModels/inst/help/MixedModelsBLMM.md

 - Homoscedasticity: The error variance of each predictor is constant across all values of that predictor.
 - Normality of errors: The errors are normally distributed with mean zero.

+The analysis uses sum contrast encoding for categorical (nominal and ordinal) predictors (R uses dummy encoding by default).
+This scheme is used for better interpretability of models with interactions.
+However, the fixed and random effects estimates will differ from those obtained from R with default settings.
+We advise using the 'Estimated marginal means' section for obtaining mean estimates at individual factor levels.
+For comparing the mean estimates, use the contrasts option.

+The analysis uses a long data format.

 ### Input

 #### Assignment Box